lpsinger/userguide/early_warning.rst

 capture any prompt emission from the merger environment, the jet, and other unknown activity.

+We had previously conducted a trial early warning public alert infrastructure in June 2020 replaying an 8-day period of archival LIGO data from O3.
+Results from this study were published in [#FirstDemonstration]_.
+This study demonstrated that in principle it is possible to sent out GCN Notices in advance of a BNS merger.
+Based on the current expect BNS merger rate,  we expect O(1) event per year to be detected before merger in O4.

-**We have commissioned an experimental capability to produce and distribute early warning gravitational-wave alerts up to tens of seconds before merger.
+**We have commissioned capability to produce and distribute early warning gravitational-wave alerts up to tens of seconds before merger.
 We have also reduced the latency of ordinary post-merger alerts to within tens of seconds after merger.**

-We are conducting a trial early warning public alert infrastructure.
-Since production analysis had to be suspended due to COVID-19 pandemic, we are replaying an 8-day period of saved LIGO data from O3 with a random (and undisclosed) time shift. **Starting on 2020-06-09 and lasting for one week, early-warning alerts arising from the replayed data will be publicly distributed as test alerts at a rate of approximately once per day.**

 Subscribe to Early-Warning Alerts
 ---------------------------------